 The set of custom fields that are shown for each issue is determined by your Visible Fields settings.
 To learn more about these settings, see List Settings.

 This view shows the highest level of detail.
 In addition to the information that is visible in M mode, you see the first two to three lines of the issue description.

-You can also expand any issue in the list and view the complete description.
-When you click to expand a second issue, the previously expanded issue collapses automatically.
+Click the Expand issue icon (or press the Right Arrow key) to expand the detail for the current issue and view the complete description.
+When you expand a second issue, the previously expanded issue collapses automatically.